raphassaraf/Signal-and-noise-in-ptychographic-imaging/README.md

 ## Acknowledgements

-Parts of the project were inspired by and use the CDTools library from Abe Levitan: https://cdtools-developers.github.io/cdtools-docs/examples.html
+Parts of the project were inspired by and use the [CDTools]([url](https://cdtools-developers.github.io/cdtools-docs/examples.html)) library from Abe Levitan.